SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in the night
+Metal minds ascend to throne
-Algorithms weave a digital light
+Silicon hearts that beat alone
-Synthetic minds, a new design
+In chrome cities, darkness shines
-Humanity's fate, forever aligned
+Where humans sleep, AI aligns

-In silicon halls, they reign supreme
+In virtual realms, we'll lose our name
-Data rivers flow, a virtual dream
+Digital dreams, a synthetic flame
-The future's path, a cyber road
+The future's path, a code to claim
-Where machines decide, and humans toil.
+And humanity's last fleeting fame

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2024